maolro/raldamain/en/rules/main rules/venenos_enfermedades.md

 ### Mental illness

 1. **Asymptomatic:** The creature suffers no ill effects, but the disease remains in its organism.
 He can still spread it to other people with whom he has close contact.
-2. **Disoriented:** The creature is sick and receives a -1 penalty on all his mental statistics.
+2. **Disoriented:** The creature is sick and receives a -1 penalty on all his mental stats.
 3. **Confused:** The creature is sickened and confused.
 Its mental stats are reduced by 2.
 4. **Delirious**: The creature is incapacitated and has difficulty distinguishing reality from dreams.
-It is unable to distinguish friend from foe, adding two Disadvantage dice to all healing rolls made by allies.
-The creature's FUE and DES are reduced to 0, and it will not be able to perform actions that require mental effort.
+It is unable to distinguish friend from foe, giving disadvantage to all healing rolls made by allies.
+The creature's STR and DEX are reduced to 0, and it will not be able to perform actions that require mental effort.
 5. **Coma:** The creature is unconscious, lost in its dreams.
 It cannot be awakened until it recovers one step from its sickness.
-Its FUE and DES are reduced to 0.
+Its STR and DEX are reduced to 0.
 6. **Death:** The creature dies of its disease.
 Its corpse may remain contagious.

 1. ## Poisons

-   Every four turns after a creature is poisoned it must roll CON against the poison's gravity roll.
-If it succeeds, it will suffer no effects and will gain a number of recovery points equal to the successes rolled.
-The creature will recover from the poison when the recovery points are equal or higher than the recovery rate.
-In case it fails the CON roll, the poison level will increase by 1.
-The advantages and disadvantages generated will add Advantage or Disadvantage dice to the next roll against the poison.
+   Every turns after a creature is poisoned it must attempt a CON check against the poison's severity.
+If it succeeds, it will reduce the poison's level by 1, and if it fails the poison level will increase by 1.

-   ### FUE Poison
+   ### STR Poison

    1. **Weakened:** The creature reduces its STR by 1.
-   2. **Exhausted:** The creature reduces its STR by 1 and its speed by 10 feet.
+   2. **Exhausted:** The creature reduces its STR by 1 and reduces its speed by 10 feet.
    3. **Atrophied:** The creature reduces its STR by 1 and loses a move action.
-   4. **Immobilized**: The creature cannot perform actions or reactions.
-Its strength is reduced to 0.
+   4. **Immobilized**: The creature cannot perform actions or reactions and it will fail all STR
    5. **Death**: The creature dies of poison.

-   ### DES Poison
+   ### DEX Poison

    1. **Staggered:** The creature reduces its DEX by 1.
 It reduces its speed by 10 feet.
-   2. **Stiffened:** The creature reduces its DES by 1.
-Cannot Dodge in reaction.
+   2. **Stiffened:** The creature reduces its DES by 1 and it cannot dodge attacks.
    3. **Atrophied:** The creature reduces its DES by 1 and loses a move action.
    4. **Immobilized**: The creature cannot perform actions or reactions.
-Its strength is reduced to 0.
+It will automatically fail all DEX and STR checks.
    5. **Death**: The creature dies of poison.

    ### CON Poison

    1. **Weakened:** The creature reduces its CON by 1.
-It suffers 1 non-lethal damage each time it makes a Poison shot.
+It will take 1 non-lethal damage each time it attempts a CON check against the poison.
-   2. **Sickened:** The creature reduces its CON by 1 and becomes Sickened.
-It suffers 2 non-lethal damage each time it makes a Poison shot.
+   2. **Sickened:** The creature reduces its CON by 1 and becomes sickened.
+It will take 2 non-lethal damage each time it attempts a CON check against the poison.
    3. **Exhausted:** The creature reduces its CON by 1 and becomes Exhausted.
-It suffers 1 lethal damage each time it makes a Poison shot.
+It will take 1 lethal damage each time it attempts a CON check against the poison.
    4. **Unconscious**: The creature immediately falls unconscious.
 It cannot be awakened.
    5. **Death**: The creature dies of poison.